 Our kittens are trained to use a scratching post and have been taught not to scratch furniture.
 Please purchase a scratching post and offer treats when you see your kitten using it.
 If the kitten does scratch anything else, firmly tell them no and bring them immediately to the scratching post.

 Bathing is not necessary.
 Cats are naturally very hygienic animals however bathing does reduce allergens and may be helpful if you suffer from allergies.
 If you do plan to bathe your kitten, use a mild soap specifically formulated for kittens.
+You can also wipe your kitten down with a damp washcloth daily to reduce allergens.
 If you plan to brush your kitten, please use a very soft silicone type brush.
 Metal type brushes will remove their silky top coat and can be painful.

 Kittens are like babies, they will put everything in their mouth and get into things they shouldn’t.
-Ribbons, strings, small balls, styrofoam, raisons, Avocado peels, balloons and rubber bands can cause intestinal blockages and this can be fatal.
+Ribbons, strings, small styrofoam balls, raisons, Avocado peels, balloons and rubber bands can be dangerous for kittens.
 Please keep anything that a kitten can swallow in a safe place.

 Supplies to purchase before bringing your baby home:

 Tooth brush and cat toothpaste

 Cat scratching post